TomNisbet/nqsap/docs/_docs/wrapup-80-further-reading.md

 The [Homebrew Computer Club](https://www.facebook.com/groups/HomebrewComputerClubUK) group on facebook has a lot of posts featuring 8-bit breadboard computers and other interesting projects.

+## Other links

+A deep dive into the 74LS181 ALU can be found on
+[Ken Shirriff's blog](http://www.righto.com/2017/03/inside-vintage-74181-alu-chip-how-it.html), including a detailed walk-through of the operations.
+For a detailed history of the 74181, see the [Apollo181 by Gianluca G.](https://apollo181.wixsite.com/apollo181/index) project.